Most of us know the behaviours we should avoid at work. But it’s not always clear which kinds of behaviour could actually result in us being fired.

 If you think your dismissal is unfair

 While there are many behaviours that can justify being fired, your dismissal may be found to be harsh, unjust or unreasonable, especially if your employer hasn’t notified you about the reason for the dismissal or if you believe you’ve been dismissed for a prohibited reason.

-If you’re concerned that your dismissal may be unfair you should seek help, such as through your union, the Fair Work Ombudsman or through legal advice.
+If you’re concerned that your dismissal may be unfair you should seek help, such as through your union, the Fair Work Commission or through legal advice.